1976 Indianapolis 500: Rain delay

-The cars were parked in the pits and covered with tarps, with Rutherford leading and Foyt second.
-In order for the race to be ruled official, it had to complete one lap beyond the halfway point (101 laps).
-Since the race was on lap 103, it could be deemed official, and if the rains continued the rest of the afternoon, USAC could call the race at that point.

-Since it was only 12:45 p.m., and with 97 laps still remaining, officials decided not to call the race prematurely.
+The cars were parked in the pits and covered with tarps, with Johnny Rutherford leading and A. J. Foyt second.
+In order for the race to be declared official, it had to complete one lap beyond the halfway point (101 laps).
+Since the race was on lap 103, it could be ruled official, and if the rains continued the rest of the afternoon, USAC could call the race at that point.
+Since it was only 12:45 p.m., and with 97 laps still remaining, the USAC officials elected not to call the race prematurely.
 However, they did begin assembling the Victory Lane platform.
 By 1:15 p.m., it appeared that the rain had stopped, and track drying efforts were underway in earnest.
 About a half hour later, some light rain began to fall again.

-Under the red flag, A. J. Foyt's team discovered a broken anti-roll bar linkage, and were able to make repairs.
+Under the red flag, A. J. Foyt immediately expressed anger that Rutherford had illegally gained track position during the caution period for Jerry Grant's tow-in.
+He claimed that Rutherford had broken the protocols for the Electro-PACER Light system, gaining as many as 13–18 seconds.
+Other drivers corroborated Foyt's account.
+However, the issue was scrapped when USAC announced the race would restart with the cars nose-to-tail, erasing any additional track position advantage Rutherford had built.
+In the meantime, Foyt's crew discovered the broken sway bar linkage, and were able to make repairs.
 The team expected the car's handling to improve if and when the race was resumed.

 At about 2:15 p.m., the rain had stopped, and the sun was shining through the clouds.
 With safety trucks and a jet dryer circulating, the track was almost dry.
 At 2:45 p.m., chief steward Tom Binford announced that the race will resume in about twenty minutes, and the focus shifted to the restart procedure.
 The decision was made to restart the race in single file, and give the field three or four warm up laps.

 At 3:00 p.m. the call was made for the cars to line up in the grid, anticipating a restart.
 Some drivers began climbing into their machines.